Getting to know the history of your house can be a fun and fascinating process.

 If your house is historically important, it may be included in a historic resources inventory, which gives neighborhood history and basic information about the more historically significant homes.
 This type of home may also be listed in a historic register listing, either for the home itself or included in a historic district.

-The Northwest Room has newspaper clipping files on more well-known houses or houses in particular neighborhoods.
+The Northwest Room also has newspaper clipping files on more well-known houses or houses in particular neighborhoods (not currently available).

 Assessor’s Notebooks and Museum Archives